francesco2013/PS3-Manager/README.md

 - Automatic recognition of the game ISO fle and automatic download of the CD cover and all the game details from Metacritic (Game name, Release date, Score, Description, Publisher, Developer, Category)
 - Very nice web graphic interface and extremely easy to use.
 - Mobile access fully working in PORTRAIT mode.
-This is tested on a Samsung Galaxy (S5, S7, Tab), iPhones (4, 4s, 5s, 6s), iPad Air.
+This is tested on a Samsung Galaxy (S5, S7, Tab), iPhones (4, 4s, 5s, 6s, 7, 7 plus), iPad Air.
+Tested on the latest IOS 10.0.2 with Safari, Google Chrome and Firefox.
 - Launch and Umount games straight from the web interface.
 - Reboot and Shutdown the PS3 from the web interface.
 - Enable disable game data for external USB drive connected to the PS3.